National Institute of Standards and Technology, Commerce.

 On August 9, 2001, the President announced his decision to allow Federal funds to be used for research on existing human embryonic stem cell lines as long as prior to his announcement (1) the derivation process (which commences with the removal of the inner cell mass from the blastocyst) had already been initiated and (2) the embryo from which the stem cell line was derived no longer had the possibility of development as a human being.
 NIST will follow guidance issued by the National Institutes of Health at http://ohrp.osophs.dhhs.gov/humansubjects/guidance/stemcell.pdf for funding such research.

-Limitation of Liability: Funding for the program listed in this notice is contingent upon the availability of Fiscal Year 2009 appropriations.
-NIST issues this notice subject to the appropriations made available under the current continuing resolution continuing resolution, H.R.
-2638, “Continuing Appropriations Resolution, 2009,” Public Law 110-329.
-NIST anticipates making awards for the program listed in this notice provided that funding for the program is continued beyond March 6, 2009, the expiration of the current continuing resolution.
-In no event will NIST or the Department of Commerce be responsible for proposal preparation costs if the NIST programs fail to receive funding or are cancelled because of Department of Commerce or NIST priorities.
-Publication of this announcement does not oblige NIST or the Department of Commerce to award any specific project or to obligate any available funds.
+Limitation of Liability: Funding for the program listed in this notice is contingent upon the availability of Fiscal Year 2008 appropriations.
+NIST issues this notice subject to the appropriations made available under the current continuing resolution, H.J.
+Res.
+52, “Continuing Appropriations Resolution, 2008,” Public Law 110-92 as amended by H.R.
+3222, Public Law 110-116.
+NIST anticipates making awards for the program listed in this notice provided that funding for the program is continued beyond December 14, 2007, the expiration of the current continuing resolution.
+In no event will NIST or the Department of Commerce be responsible for proposal preparation costs if these programs fail to receive funding or are cancelled because of other agency priorities.
+Publication of this announcement does not oblige the agency to award any specific project or to obligate any available funds.
+Funding of any award under any program announced in this notice is subject to the availability of funds.

 Executive Order 12866: This funding notice was determined to be not significant for purposes of Executive Order 12866.